moondance-labs/tanssi-docs/builders/deploy/dapp/deploy.md

 ### Substrate Template {: #substrate-template }

 The [Substrate template](/builders/build/templates/#baseline-appchain-template){target=_blank} includes all of the necessary configurations for seamless integration with Tanssi and the Polkadot ecosystem.
-It can be used as the baseline spec to build a custom Appchain that is both Polkadot and Tanssi compatible.
+It can be used as the baseline specification to build a custom Appchain that is both Polkadot and Tanssi compatible.

 To get started, make sure the **Substrate** template is selected from the left-side menu.
 Then take the following steps:

 1. Enter the token decimals and symbol for your native token and the [SS58 address format](https://github.com/paritytech/ss58-registry/blob/main/ss58-registry.json){target=_blank}
 2. Provide the Substrate-style address of the account you want to be used as the sudo account.
 This account will be able to dispatch privileged functions that require Root permissions.
 There can only be one sudo account at a time.
 The sudo account can be changed at any time to a new one by the current sudo account.
-Once tha Appchain is launched, you can easily migrate to a fully decentralized system using specific democracy-related modules
+Once the Appchain is launched, you can easily migrate to a fully decentralized system using specific democracy-related modules
 3. (Optional) You can add genesis accounts and balances.
 If you choose to skip this step, you can use the sudo account to create accounts and transfer funds at a later time
 4. Once you have configured the template for your Appchain, you can select **Continue** to proceed to the next step of the deployment process